Milkha Singh Biography

 In Recent Media

-Milkha Singh’s life story will be portrayed in a biographical film, “Bhaag Milkha Bhaag”, which will be directed by Rakeysh Mehra and will star Farhan Akhtar and Sonam Kapoor.
+Milkha Singh’s life story was portrayed in a biographical film, “Bhaag Milkha Bhaag”, which was directed by Rakeysh Omprakash Mehra and starred Farhan Akhtar and Sonam Kapoor.
 When asked Milkha Singh why he allowed a film to be made on his life, he said that the film should be an inspiration to the youngsters and he himself would watch the film and see his life’s events have been depicted correctly or not.
-He wants youngsters to watch this movie and join athletics, making India proud by winning medals at the world level.
+He wanted youngsters to watch this movie and join athletics, making India proud by winning medals at the world level.

 - 1st 1958 Asian Games in 200 m

 - 1st 1958 Asian Games in 400 m

 - 1st 1958 Commonwealth Games in 440 yards